 Medical Benefits: For pre-65 retirees, a choice of medical plans is offered through Independence Blue Cross, including Personal Choice, Blue Cross Blue Shield with Major Medical, or Keystone HMO's.
 Employees who retire after December 1, 2001 are provided the Keystone 5 Plan at PGW's expense and they can buy up to a more expensive plan.
+For pre-65 retirees, a choice of plans is offered through Independence Blue Cross, including Personal Choice, Blue Cross Blue Shield with Major Medical, or Keystone HMOs.
+Employees who retired after December 1, 2001 and prior to September 1, 2007 are provided the Keystone 5 Plan at PGW's expense, and they can buy up to a more expensive plan.
+Employees who retired on or after September 1, 2007 and prior to September 1, 2011 are provided the Keystone 10 Plan at PGW's expense, and they can buy up to a more expensive plan.
+Union employees who retired after August 31, 2011 and prior to May 15, 2022 are provided the Keystone 15 Plan at PGW's expense, and they can buy up to a more expensive plan.
+Union employees who retired on or after May 15, 2022 are provided the Keystone 10 Plan at PGW's expense, and they can buy up to a more expensive plan.
+Management employees who retired after August 31, 2011 are provided the Keystone 10 Plan as the base plan, and they can buy up to a more expensive plan.
 Employees who retire on or after September 1, 2007 are provided the Keystone 10 Plan at PGW's expense, and they can buy up to a more expensive plan.
-Union employees who retired between January 1, 2023 and August 31,2023 are provided the Keystone 10 plan at PGW's expense, and they can buy up to a more expensive plan.
-Union employees who retired between January 1, 2023 and August 31,2023 are provided the Keystone 10 plan at PGW's expense, and they can buy up to a more expensive plan.
+Union employees who retired between January 1, 2024 and August 31, 2024 are provided the Keystone 10 plan at PGW's expense, and they can buy up to a more expensive plan.
 Management employees who retire after August 31, 2011 continue to receive the Keystone 10 as the base plan and can buy up to a more expensive plan.

-Reinsurance provides specific stop-loss coverage of \$0.3 million on pre-65 Medical and Prescription Drug claims.
+Reinsurance provides specific stop-loss coverage of \$0.4 million on pre-65 Medical and Prescription Drug claims.